jmkidd/dogmap/README.md

 ## Use of pipeline script

-On our cluster, this can be ran automatically as a job with multiple available processing cores on a single computer node.
-Local fast storage on the node is utilized.
+On our cluster this can be executed automatically as a job that uses multiple processing cores on a single compute node.
+Local fast storage on the node is utilized as tmp space.

 Sample cmd:
 ```